valuit-official/valuit-docs/docs/Tokenization/Asset Owner Info/third-party-integrations.md

 ## [Github](https://github.com/)

 - **Description**: A provider of Internet hosting for software development and version control using Git.
-- **Purpose**: To host and manage Valuit’s codebase, collaborate on software development, and version control.
+- **Purpose**: To host and manage BlockRidge’s codebase, collaborate on software development, and version control.